Luk4s-O/openPKMS/injection.md

-in set theory, injective functions are ones which, for every input, there is a unique output.
+in [[set theory]], injective functions are ones which, for every input, there is a unique output.